MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **[checkForUpdate](#codepushcheckforupdate)**: Asks the CodePush service whether the configured app deployment has an update available.
 * **[getCurrentPackage](#codepushgetcurrentpackage)**: Retrieves the metadata about the currently installed update (e.g. description, installation time, size).
 * **[getPendingPackage](#codepushgetpendingpackage)**: Retrieves the metadata for an update (if one exists) that was downloaded and installed, but hasn't been applied yet via a restart.
 * **[notifyApplicationReady](#codepushnotifyapplicationready)**: Notifies the CodePush runtime that an installed update is considered successful.
-If you're manually checking for and installing updates (i.e. not using the sync method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and rollback to the previous version when the app next restarts.
+If you're manually checking for and installing updates (i.e. not using the sync method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and roll back to the previous version when the app next restarts.
 * **[restartApplication](#codepushrestartapplication)**: Immediately restarts the app.
 If there's an update pending, it will be immediately displayed to the end user.
 * **[sync](#codepushsync)**: Allows checking for an update, downloading it and installing it, all with a single call.
 Unless you need custom UI and/or behavior, we recommend most developers to use this method when integrating CodePush into their apps.